batiste/EPEG.js/README.md

 valid("1 2 3 ");
 valid("");
-valid("1"); // Should throw an erro as the white space is missing
+valid("1"); // Should throw an error as the white space is missing
 ```

 ### Named tokens and functions hooks